 Your insurance policy may be written with different levels of benefits for preventive versus diagnostic or therapeutic colonoscopy services.
 This means that there are instances in which you may think your procedure will be billed as a “screening” when it actually has to be billed as therapeutic.
 How can you determine what category your colonoscopy falls into?

-Diagnostic/Therapeutic Colonoscopy: Patient has past and/or present gastrointestinal symptoms, polyps, GI disease, iron deficiency anemia and/or any other abnormal tests.
+Diagnostic/Therapeutic Colonoscopy: The patient has past and/or present gastrointestinal symptoms, polyps, GI disease, iron deficiency anemia, and/or any other abnormal tests.
 Any colonoscopy that follows a positive Cologuard test is considered a diagnostic colonoscopy.

 Before your procedure, you should know your colonoscopy category.
 After establishing which one applies to you, you can do some research with your insurance company in regard to your coverage and what your out-of-pocket expense will be.

 Your primary care physician may refer you for a “screening” colonoscopy but there may be a misunderstanding of the word screening.
 You must have no symptoms at all for your colonoscopy to be billed as a screening service.